Timing is everything, especially when it comes to determining how to start an affiliate program for your business.

 First, be 100% certain that now is the right time to begin your program.

-Then, find the affiliate system that will work best for your needs.
-This might be:
+Then, find the affiliate platform/plugin that will work best for your needs.

 Next, spend ample time planning out your promotions and preparing a ton of copy and materials for your affiliates.